All My Babies

 Mary Frances Hill Coley, an African-American woman who helped deliver over 3,000 babies in the middle part of the 20th century, is seen in this film.
 Miss Mary, as she was called, and the film are written about in "Labors of Love" by Christine Dell'Amore, Smithsonian magazine February 2006 issue, pages 33-34.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "All My Babies" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "All My Babies" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools